John Erskine, Earl of Mar (1675–1732): Architectural and political contributions

-Marriage, issue and descendants
+Personal life and family

 John Erskine, Earl of Mar, first married Lady Margaret Hay, daughter of Thomas Hay, 7th Earl of Kinnoull, on 6 April 1703.
 They had a son, Thomas, born in 1705.
 Lady Margaret died on 26 April 1707.

 Mar's second marriage was to Lady Frances Pierrepont, daughter of Evelyn Pierrepont, 1st Duke of Kingston-upon-Hull.
 They married on 20 July 1714 at St Mary's Church, Acton.
-This alliance proved beneficial, assisting Mar in addressing the financial challenges inherited from his family.
+This alliance assisted Mar in addressing the financial challenges inherited from his family.
 Lady Frances experienced significant health challenges, suffering from mental illness beginning in 1728, a condition thought to be exacerbated by the difficulties surrounding Mar's exile in France.
-Despite these challenges, Lady Frances lived a long life, dying on 4 March 1767.
-She was laid to rest at St Marylebone Parish Church, Westminster.
+Despite these challenges, Lady Frances lived on for several more decades, dying on 4 March 1767.
+She was laid to rest at St Marylebone Parish Church in Westminster.